 Students are accepted only for full-time study.

-Meritorious students enrolled in the Master of Science program at the John Molson School of Business who have completed all program requirements except for the thesis may apply for permission to proceed directly to doctoral studies in the same discipline without submitting a master's thesis.
-These students are expected to meet the same PhD program requirements as all other students.
-Applicants must select their area of specialization from the departments of Accountancy, Supply Chain and Business Technology Management, Finance, Management or Marketing, at the time of application.
+Area of specialization: Applicants must select their area of specialization from the departments of Accountancy, Finance, Management, Marketing or Supply Chain and Business Technology Management, at the time of application.
 Enrolment in the program is strictly limited and applicants are selected on the basis of past academic record, letters of recommendation and the relevance of their proposed research to the areas of specialization of the department concerned.

 Requests to transfer to another specialization are treated within the normal application process in the new area of specialization.

 Fully-qualified candidates are required to complete a minimum of 90 credits.

 Please see the Business Administration PhD Courses for course descriptions.

 The program consists of three consecutive phases: the Qualifying Phase, the Course Phase, and the Thesis Phase.